ineshbose/boyd_bot_messenger/docs/index.md

 ## 🏛️ Want to use this for your university?
 [Fork it!](https://github.com/ineshbose/boyd_bot_messenger/fork)

 It's lovely to know that you're considering to use this for your university.
 This project aims to act a base for many other chatbots.
 You can also [use this repository as a template](https://github.com/ineshbose/boyd_bot_messenger/generate).
-A good idea is to start development with the [terminal / CLI version](https://github.com/ineshbose/boyd_bot_terminal).
+A good idea is to start development with the [terminal / CLI version](https://github.com/ineshbose/boyd_bot_terminal). **You should begin from a commit that has a [release](https://github.com/ineshbose/boyd_bot_messenger/releases)**.
 The following are considerations / instructions that you should know about if you aren't aware:

 ### Services